 Where buildings are listed, they have already been assessed by Historic Environment Scotland as being of special architectural or historic interest and are included on the Scottish Ministers' statutory list.
-Listed buildings in poor condition that are repaired appropriately can contribute even more positively to the character of an area, as is evidenced by West Dunbartonshire Council's offices (before restoration, the sight of the façade retention measures was a negative feature of town).
-Dumbarton Town Centre Conservation Area includes four buildings listed at Category 'A' - St. Augustine's Church, Riverside Parish Church, No. 16 Church Street (the aforementioned former Burgh Hall and Academy), and Dumbarton
+Listed buildings in poor condition that are repaired appropriately can contribute even more positively to the character of an area, as is evidenced by West Dunbartonshire Council's offices (before restoration, the sight of the façade retention measures was a negative feature of This fourth Character Area is largely Edwardian in nature.
+The northern part town).
+Dumbarton Town Centre Conservation Area includes four buildings listed at Category 'A' - St. Augustine's Church, Riverside Parish Church, No. 16 Church Street (the aforementioned former Burgh Hall and Academy), and Dumbarton Central Station.